smlum/build-me-a-bikeway/README.md

 ## Roadmap

-- Infrastructure type dropdown in the email template
 - French language support
 - Mobile layout
 - Crowdsourced request voting (how many people want a bikeway on a given segment)